 You will receive your Social Security number on a card in the mail approximately three weeks after you apply.

-After you receive your Social Security number, please go WebSIS Biographic Record and report your number for tax purposes.
+After you receive your Social Security number, please go to WebSIS Biographic Record and report your number for tax purposes.

 |Social Security Administration Office:|

 |Hours: Monday Friday, 9 am 4 pm|

 Specific information for F-1 foreign students who will be working in the United States is at http://www.socialsecurity.gov/pubs/10181.html